SpekkoRice/rfid-tracking-api/README.md

  > Lodash: Lodash, no javascript developer should ever develop without it, it's a nice utility library.
  > Chai HTTP: This makes HTTP integration testing much easier, I've never had the need to use another library for this.
  > Mocha: This is just my testing framework of choice, I don't have any technical reasons why I prefer this library, I've just been using it for long and haven't had the need to switch.
+ > Mongoose: Because it allows me to define schema's and prevent me from poluting my mongodb collections.

  2. How do you handle transactions?
  > I'm not entirely sure what is meant by "handle" transactions, without the context of a use case.